 You can use vSAN as the shared storage for a vSphere HA cluster.
-If activated, vSAN aggregates the specified local storage disks available on the hosts into a single datastore shared by all hosts.
+If enabled, vSAN aggregates the specified local storage disks available on the hosts into a single datastore shared by all hosts.

 To use vSphere HA with vSAN, you must be aware of certain considerations and limitations for the interoperability of these two features.